hyperkai/django-blog/unmix-blog/README.md

 ### Change 4 lines(# Change to yours) for "Reset password" function:

+*The email setting is for "Gmail".
+You may need to set it up for other emails.

 ```
 ##### Email setting for "Reset password" function #####